flamingchickens1540/bawk-board/README.md

 Make a data folder, containing an teams.json and matches.json files with: [] in them.

 You also need to create a event.json file inside your data foler, containing: {currentMatchID:"qm1"}.
+This indicates that the first match will be the first qualifying match.

 Make a secrests.js file, containing: